 South Lake Tahoe, on the other hand, brings a livelier energy.
 Heavenly Village anchors the area with shops, restaurants, and entertainment all within walking distance.
 You will find more nightlife, larger dining scenes, and a steady buzz that continues well after the lifts close.
 For groups of friends or travelers who enjoy a more active evening scene, South Shore can be a great fit.

 No matter which side you choose, both offer convenient access to multiple ski areas, winter activities, and scenic beauty.
-The key is deciding what type of atmosphere fits your Ski Week vision, whether that is peaceful mountain retreat or energetic alpine town.
+The key is deciding what type of atmosphere fits your Ski Week vision, whether that is a peaceful mountain retreat or an energetic alpine town.

 Skiing and Snowboarding Experiences for All Levels